 Replacement Front Brake Master Cylinder

+to the bars.
 Therefore I took the plunge and fitted a Master

 Cylinder from a Kawasaki ZXR636.
-I was looking for a Kwacker
+I was looking for a Kawasaki

-M/Cyl that operated 6 pot callipers.
-My thinking being that
+Master Cylinder that operated 6 pot callipers.
+My thinking being

-and a gorilla could not pull the leaver back to touch the grip.
-The original Tiger Master Cylinder is based on a
+gorilla could not pull the leaver back to touch the grip.
+As the

+original Tiger Master Cylinder is based on a Kawasaki item the

 Upgrading the Tiger 955's Brakes